movabletype/mt-docs-data-api-reference/data-structures.md

 ## Template
 + archiveTypes (array[TemplateMaps])- This archive types for this template.
 + updatable (boolean) - `true`: The user who accessed can update this template. / `false`: The user who accessed cannot update this template.
-+ blog - The blog of this template.
++ blog - The site of this template.
-    + id (number) - The ID of the blog that contains this template.
+    + id (number) - The ID of the site that contains this template.
 + buildType (string) - The build type for this template.
 Available value is follows. `0`: never publish this template. / `1`: publish this template whenever its contents are updated or affected by a change. / `2`: publish this template when a publish request received. / `3`: publish this template on demand, but do not publish a file to the file system. / `4`: publish this template in the background. / `5`: currently not in use.
 + createdBy - Created user of this template.
     + id (number) - The ID of this template creator.